 1. Twilight Great Danes – Airville, Pennsylvania

-Twilight Great Danes is located on a 64-acre farm in Southeastern Pennsylvania, we can’t think of a better place for a puppy to grow up!
+Twilight Great Danes is located on a 64-acre farm in Southeastern Pennsylvania, and we can’t think of a better place for a puppy to grow up!
 Mary, the owner of Twilight Great Danes, takes breeding very seriously and wants to ensure these puppies go to a great home.
-Visitors are welcome to visit the farm, meet their dogs, and see the full kennel set up at any time, as it is important to know where your new family member will be coming from.
+Visitors are welcome to come to the farm, meet the dogs, and see the full kennel setup at any time, as it is important to know where your new family member will be coming from.

 She prefers to meet each buyer and make a connection with them, meaning she does not ship her Great Dane puppies.
 Bonus: if you are unable to get a puppy from Twilight Great Danes, Mary’s son has started his own breeding business, called Feasgar’s Farms Great Danes.
 This farm is 68 acres, and they take the same great care as Twilight Great Danes for breeding and raising their puppies!